adelsz/pgtyped/docs-new/docs/cli.md

   "srcDir": "./src/", // Directory to scan or watch for query files "failOnError": false, // Whether to fail on a file processing error and abort generation (can be omitted - default is false)
-  "camelCaseColumnNames": false, // convert to camelCase column names of result interface "dbUrl": "postgres://user:password@host/database", // DB URL (optional - will be merged with db if provided) "db": {
+  "camelCaseColumnNames": false, // convert to camelCase column names of result interface "nonEmptyArrayParams": false, // Whether the type for an array parameter should exclude empty arrays "dbUrl": "postgres://user:password@host/database", // DB URL (optional - will be merged with db if provided) "db": {
     "dbName": "testdb", // DB name